Initialization tasks

 by default.

-Given that the init container is part of the same pod as the actual application it will get the same service account (and therefore permissions) and volumes as the application.
+Given that the init container is part of the same pod as the actual application, it will get the same service account (and therefore permissions) and volumes as the application.

-Further customization to the container can be done using using the configuration options for init containers (see quarkus.kubernetes.init-containers
+Further customization to the container can be done using the configuration options for init containers (see quarkus.kubernetes.init-containers

 or quarkus.openshift.init-containers